gausie/uclutest/Original.md

 6. If the student fails to respond to the initial correspondence before the hearing, or does not attend the hearing, then a further written notice will be sent.
 The suspension will remain in force until the disciplinary process is concluded.

-###Summary Hearing Procedure
+### Summary Hearing Procedure

 7. At least two Union Sabbatical Officers shall hear summary hearings.
 Union Sabbatical Officers who are witnesses shall remain absent from summary hearings to ensure they are available in the event of an appeal.

-8. The hearing shall be in private, although the defendant may be accompanied by a friend who does not have speaking rights at the hearing.
+8. The hearing shall be in private, although the defendant may be accompanied by a friend, who the defendant may authorise to speak at the hearing on his or her behalf.

 9. The Union Officers or the defendant may call witnesses as appropriate.

 10. The summary hearing shall proceed as follows:

-	1. A Union representative, appointed by the sabbatical officers, will state the charges brought against the defendant.
+	1. A Union representative, appointed by the Union Executive Committee, will state the charges brought against the defendant.

 	2. The Union representative and defendant shall introduce evidence and witnesses as appropriate.

-	3. The witnesses may be questioned by the Union representative and the panel as appropriate.
+	3. The witnesses may be questioned by the Union representative, the defendant and the panel as appropriate.

 	4. The disciplinary panel will then adjourn to closed session to determine the action to be taken.

 	5. The defendant will be notified orally of the decision taken by the panel and of their right to appeal.

-	6. A confidential record shall be kept of the hearings and, for such purposes of the Union; the Union General Manager will be in attendance.
+	6. A confidential record shall be kept of the hearings and the Union General Manager will be in attendance in order to make this record.

-	7. If the Summary Case is found to be proved, the Union Officers shall decide a penalty as per the guidelines for penalties set out in this section of the Byelaws.
+	7. If the Summary Case is found to be proved, the Union Officers shall decide a penalty as per the guidelines for penalties set out in this section of the Bye-Laws.

 	8. A letter detailing the penalty will be sent to the defendant by the General Manager within 3 working days of the hearing.